-Manila is a metropolitan city and you’ll find plenty name brand stores in the more upscale areas of the city.
-While some countries in Asia can be quite conservative, the Philippines seem to be free to dress as they please.
+Manila is a metropolitan city and you’ll find plenty of name-brand stores in the more upscale areas of the city.
+While some countries in Asia can be quite conservative, the Philippines seems to be free to dress as they please.
 No need to cover your knees or shoulders anywhere here.
 However, if you choose to visit a fancy restaurant or nightclub, you’ll likely need to adhere to the dress code.
 This typically means no shorts, tank tops, or sandals.

 The temperature year-round is hot, but the hottest months of the year are April and May when temperatures average around 34 °C.